SARE Professional Development Program Annual Report for Hawaii

-This year’s publications and educational materials and products are electronic and have been described in the narrative above.
-As our extension agents are located across the island chain of Hawai’i, electronic publications have proven to be one of our best investments for information delivery.
-We have made a concerted effort to provide descriptions and handouts from our educational workshops are available on-line.
+With our agricultural professionals located across the island chain of Hawai’i, electronic publications continue to be one of our best investments for information delivery.
+We have made a concerted effort to provide information and handouts from our educational workshops available on-line.
 In summary, our products are:

 Western SARE PDP Fully Funded